 Depending on the effectiveness of your first press, there may be some essential oils remaining in your starting material.
 It never hurts to give your hash or flower another press in the hair straightener to ensure that all cannabinoids and terpenes have been extracted.
 One of our favorite applications of the rosin tech is using it to extract the essential oils from lower grades of ice water hash, or kief/dry sift; effectively turning your trash into treasure!

-Preserving your Rosin
+Preserve your Rosin

 Did you know that proper storage can prevent shattery rosin from auto-buddering over time?
 We recommend an air-tight, non-stick container like the Pebble.

-Can I Vape Rosin?
+Bonus: Can I Vape Rosin?

 What is the consistency of Rosin Tech concentrates?